jshields-ca/continuo/docs/SPRINT_2_COMPLETE.md

 <!--
 HISTORICAL DOCUMENT: This file is retained for historical reference only.
 For the current project status and planning, see [PROJECT_STATUS_SUMMARY.md](./PROJECT_STATUS_SUMMARY.md) and [PROJECT_ROADMAP.md](./PROJECT_ROADMAP.md).
 -->
-# Sprint 2 Complete - Core Business Features Implementation
+# Sprint 2 Status - Core Business Features Implementation

 ## 🎯 **Overview**